Hayden-git/bula-bars/README.md

 - **Hashed Passwords:** When users create an account, their password will be hashed in the database.
 This adds a fundamental level of security that, although not perfect, is vital for any web application.
 Making this work was one of my bigger struggles but I learned a lot!!!

 - **Location-based Search:** Bula Bars utilizes geolocation to find nearby kratom and kava bars based on the user's current location.
-This feature is still at a minimum viable product stage but with some time spent toward improving my database, I can make this feature a helpful part of the application (as was intended for the "final product")
+This feature is still at a minimum viable product stage but with some time spent toward improving my database, I can make this feature a helpful part of the application (as was intended for the "final product").
+As mentioned below, this was achieved by leveraging an open-source JavaScript mapping library called "Leaflet JS."

 - **Detailed Listings:** Each bar listing includes essential information such as name, address, contact details, business hours, user reviews, and more.